Antisense therapy: Batten disease

 Milasen is a novel individualized therapeutic agent that was designed and approved by the FDA for the treatment of Batten disease.
 This therapy serves as an example of personalized medicine.

 In 2019, a report was published detailing the development of milasen, an antisense oligonucleotide drug for Batten disease, under an expanded-access investigational clinical protocol authorized by the Food and Drug Administration (FDA).
 Milasen "itself remains an investigational drug, and it is not suited for the treatment of other patients with Batten's disease" because it was customized for a single patient's specific mutation.
 However it is an example of individualized genomic medicine therapeutical intervention.

 Cytomegalovirus retinitis

 Fomivirsen (marketed as Vitravene), was approved by the U.S. FDA in August 1998, as a treatment for cytomegalovirus retinitis.

 Duchenne muscular dystrophy

 Several morpholino oligos have been approved to treat specific groups of mutations causing Duchenne muscular dystrophy.
 In September 2016, eteplirsen (ExonDys51) received FDA approval for the treatment of cases that can benefit from skipping exon 51 of the dystrophin transcript.
 In December 2019, golodirsen (Vyondys 53) received FDA approval for the treatment of cases that can benefit from skipping exon 53 of the dystrophin transcript.
 In August 2020, viltolarsen (Viltepso) received FDA approval for the treatment of cases that can benefit from skipping exon 53 of the dystrophin transcript.

+Epilepsy of Infancy with Migrating Focal Seizures (EIMFS)

+Valeriasen is an investigational antisense oligonucleotide designed to reduce expression of KCNT1, a gene encoding the sodium-activated potassium channel K_{Na}1.1 Pathogenic gain-of-function variants in KCNT1 are associated with developmental and epileptic encephalopathy, including epilepsy of infancy with migrating focal seizures (EIMFS), a severe early-life epilepsy syndrome characterized by treatment-resistant seizures, developmental impairment, and increased childhood mortality.

+The therapeutic strategy uses an RNase H–activating RNA-targeted therapy to knock down KCNT1 transcript levels rather than correcting a specific variant at the DNA level.
+In 2026, Nakayama et al reported intrathecal administration of valeriasen in two children with severe KCNT1 p.Arg474His-associated EIMFS under an investigational clinical protocol.
+Treatment was associated with reductions in seizure frequency and severity, but ventricular enlargement or hydrocephalus was observed in both patients, indicating a potential safety concern for some intrathecally delivered knockdown ASOs.

+A companion human translational study by Golinski et al. investigated the developmental biology and preclinical feasibility of KCNT1 knockdown in utero.
+The study reported functional K_{Na}1.1 conductance in prenatal and neonatal human brain tissue, gain-of-function potassium currents in patient-derived excitatory and inhibitory neurons, and that ASO-mediated knockdown altered firing in mid-gestation primary human neurons, supporting the hypothesis that KCNT1-targeted ASO therapy may act on disease-relevant neuronal physiology during early human brain development.